Chrisss93/flink-connector-nats/README.md

 ### Filter push-down

-Importantly here, the field-name: `subject` (case-sensitive) is reserved for the corresponding metadata field, and it will be pushed-down if an expression with it is present in the `WHERE` clause of a table query.
-For now the expression parser remains very simplistic so only basic predicates referencing the unmodified `subject` field and one or more values can be pushed down.
+Importantly here, the field-name: `nats_subject` (case-sensitive) is reserved for the corresponding metadata field, and it will be pushed-down if an expression with it is present in the `WHERE` clause of a table query.
+For now the expression parser remains very simplistic so only basic predicates referencing the unmodified `nats_subject` field and one or more literal values can be pushed down.

 For example, the following SQL predicates can be pushed down:
 ```sql